An Attempt at Exhausting Oneself

 Michelle Santiago Cortés, “Because Your Algorithm Says So” on The Cut, published on February 8, 2022.

 But something essential slips through this apparatus.
-Big Data companies excel at monitoring every trace of our behavior—online and offline—to construct increasingly precise portraits that serve their interests, not ours.
+Big Data companies monitor every trace of our behavior—online and offline—to construct increasingly precise portraits that serve their interests, not ours.
 Artificial intelligence refines these portraits further.
-Yet for all their precision, they cannot capture what remains fundamentally human about us: the fluidity, the indecisiveness, the contradictions, the moments when we do not cohere into a coherent identity at all.
+Yet for all their precision, they cannot capture what remains fundamentally human about us: the fluidity, the indecisiveness, the contradictions, the moments when we do not cohere into any stable identity at all.

 It may seem that social media, by making social interaction asynchronous, shifting a portion of it online to an indefinite “virtual” space, and subjecting it all to constant monitoring, measurement, and assessment would not be a recipe for producing a sense of personal continuity.
 The way our self-expression gets ranked in likes and shares in social media would seem to subordinate identity to competition over metricized attention, dividing peers into winners and losers.
 And the creation of identity in the form of a data archive would seem to fashion not a grounded self but an always incomplete and inadequate double — a “self partially forced from the body.”
 You are always in danger of being confronted with your incohesiveness, with evidence of a past self now rejected or a misinterpreted, misprocessed version of one’s archive being distributed as the real you.